Lillie Devereux Blake: National Legislative League

 Blake went on to create the National Legislative League.
 She worked on improving immigration laws for women and furthering equality in society.
-In addition, Blake helped establish pensions for Civil War nurses and also worked on granting mothers joint custody of their children.
+In addition, Blake helped establish pensions for Civil War nurses.
+She worked on granting mothers joint custody of their children.
 She wanted to have women involved in civic affairs and encouraged them to study law in school.

-Push for co-education
+Promotion of co-education

 She was one of the active promoters of the movement that resulted in the founding of Barnard College.
-In 1869, she visited the Women's Bureau in New York and soon after, began speaking all over the United States in support of female enfranchisement.
-She earned a reputation as a freethinker and gained fame when she attacked the well known lectures of Morgan Dix, a clergyman who asserted that woman's inferiority was supported by the Bible.
-Her lectures, published as Woman's Place To-Day rejected this idea, asserting in one instance that if Eve was inferior to Adam because she was created after him, then by the same logic Adam was inferior to the fishes.
+In 1869, she visited the Women's Bureau in New York and soon after, began speaking throughout the United States in support of enfranchisement of women.
+She earned a reputation as a freethinker and gained fame when she attacked the well-known lectures of Morgan Dix, a clergyman who asserted that woman's inferiority was supported by the Bible.
+In her lectures, published as Woman's Place To-Day she rejected this idea and, in one instance, Blake countered by asserting that—if Eve was inferior to Adam because she was created after him—then by the same logic Adam was inferior to the fishes.

-P.S.
-6 on the Upper East Side of Manhattan is named after her.
+PS 6 on the Upper East Side of Manhattan is named after her, Lillie D. Blake School.